Paraguay : Safety by City

 WOMEN TRAVELERS RISK: MEDIUM

 While Paraguay is definitely safer for solo female travelers than much of its other neighbors, it's still recommended that you don't wander around without company, whether during night or day.
 Use your common sense and have your wits with you.
 Avoid poorly lit and deserted areas at night and finding yourself in places filled with drunken people.
 If you're pregnant, keep in mind that Paraguay was an affected area of the Zika outbreak.

 So...
 How Safe Is Paraguay Really?

-- Weather - Paraguay has subtropical climate in the Paranaense region and a tropical climate in the Chaco.
-The subtropical climate in Paranaense region is characterized by humid climate, with plenty of precipitation all year round.
+Paraguay has a subtropical climate in the Paranaense region and a tropical climate in the Chaco.
+The subtropical climate in the Paranaense region is characterized by a humid climate, with plenty of precipitation all year round.
 Temperatures in Chaco are usually high, dropping only slightly in winter.

-- Travel Insurance - Just like anywhere else, we advise getting travel insurance when traveling to Trinidad and Tobago, because it would cover not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we advise getting travel insurance when traveling to Paraguay, because it would cover not only medical problems but also theft and loss of valuables.